Notice: This page requires JavaScript to function properly.

 Obrigado pelo seu feedback!

-In Python, function arguments are the inputs you give to a function when you call it.
-They let you provide data or values that the function can work with.
+In Python, function arguments are the inputs you provide to a function when you call it.
+They allow you to supply data or values that the function can utilize.
 These arguments can be individual values or objects like lists, tuples, dictionaries, or custom objects.

-For instance, when we use the print() function, we provide a string as an argument.
+For example, when we use the print() function, we provide a string as an argument.
 Here's another example:

-Assume that we want to write the function that calculates the sum of two different numbers and prints the result.
-To do it we have to pass these two numbers to the function.
-We have to do it using () brackets.
+Suppose we want to write a function that calculates the sum of two different numbers and prints the result.
+To achieve this, we need to pass these two numbers to the function using parentheses ().

 123456789